 How do you inspire the next generation of Registered Investment Advisors?

-Role: Creative Brand Manager
+Role: Creative Strategist

 Charles Schwab provides a modern approach to investing and they want to reach the next generation of investment advisors.
 In a project supervised by Charles Schwab's agency of record, The Richards Group, we were tasked with finding who the next group of advisors were and how to communicate with them.
 The team outlined what Charles Schwab could do to reach these prospective RIAs.